Kristina01111000/Drws_site/README.md

 - fix the titles
 - check all the questions
 - check all the graphs
-- work on the box at the bottom of pdf
-- put image in the link at bottom
+- put image in the link at bottom? stephen
 - fix up the quiz page
 - remove teh yiin/yang graph from the 40Q
 - check logos